 Arden Road Elementary School

-- Arden Road Elementary School's student population of 434 students has stayed relatively flat over five school years.
+Arden Road Elementary School's student population of 476 students has grown by 10% over five school years.

 |Grades Offered||Grades Prekindergarten-4|